 Stroke Exercises for Shoulders and Upper Extremity

-For this stroke recovery exercise, start by sitting on the edge of a bed or sofa.
-Then, gently prop yourself up on your affected arm about one foot away from your body, using your unaffected hand to stabilize the elbow.
+For this passive exercise, start by sitting on the edge of a bed or sofa.
+Gently prop yourself up on your affected arm about one foot away from your body, using your unaffected hand to stabilize the elbow.

 Then gently lean into it.
 This is called weight bearing; the pressure you place through your arm helps promote joint and bone health, while facilitating more muscle recruitment for stability.
-You should feel a mild stretch on your affected side.
+You should feel a mild stretch or pressure on your affected side.
 If it feels good, hold the stretch for 10 seconds, and then return to center.
-Repeat on the other side for a total of 3 sets.
+Repeat for a total of 3 sets.

 Stroke Exercises for Wrists, Hands, and Fingers

 In our YouTube video above, watch Barbara, OTA, demonstrate a few helpful hand exercises for stroke recovery.
 You will also find written guidance below.

 We provided more exercises for the hand than the other muscle groups because hand function can be “stubborn” and slow to return since it requires fine motor coordination and dexterity.
 This provides even more reason to practice your stroke exercises with consistency and high repetition.

 The first three exercises are passive, making them great for anyone with no movement in their hand.
 If you have existing movement, these first few exercises can be used as a great warm up.

 Hand Surface Stretch

 If your fingers are curled or your hand is clenched in a fist, start by stretching your hand and fingers open over your thigh or table.
 This stroke recovery exercise will help prevent or reduce contractures and stimulate the brain.
 If possible, try doing this throughout the day for 1 to 2 minutes at a time, instead of just during your stroke recovery exercises.